cnvandev/dynamo/README.md

 freeform so I don't do any lowercasing there.

-If you want more flexibility over what words you can use for tag attributes, the easiest way is to construct and unpack the dict of keyword parameters yourself, and pass that to the end of a funciton.
+If you want more flexibility over what words you can use for tag attributes, the easiest way is to pass a dict as the first child; Dynamo will automatically use that as tag attributes for you.
 For example, Twitter Bootstrap wants hyphens in attributes, which Python won't let you do, and needs to use classes all over the place.
 To get around that, you can do:

     print ul(
-        (whatever items you want in here),
-        **{
+        {
             "class": "dropdown_menu",
             "role": "menu",
             "aria-labelledBy": "dropdownMenu",
-        }
+        },
+        (whatever items you want in here)
     )

 which will output